raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, rare*

 This necklace has 1d6 + 3 beads hanging from it.
-You can use an action to detach a bead and throw it up to 60 feet away.
+You can use an action to detach a bead and throw it up to 18.0m away.
 When it reaches the end of its trajectory, the bead detonates as a 3rd-level *fireball* spell (save DC 15).

 You can hurl multiple beads, or even the whole necklace, as one action.
 When you do so, increase the level of the *fireball* by 1 for each bead beyond the first.